Welcome to Biobank Sweden!

 Biobank Sweden in collaboration with BBMRI.se are currently working on a new English website that will be launched soon.

 Access to human biological samples in Swedish biobanks

-The Swedish Act Biobanks in Medical Care (SFS 2002:297) allows that human biological specimens that have been collected and/or stored with the purpose healthcare may be used both for research purposes and clinical trials if the patients/donor have given consent to this.
-Collection and/or use of human samples for research purposes require approval by a Swedish Ethics Review Board for each specific project/clinical trial, and the application must be submitted by a Swedish research principal.
-Furthermore, clinical trials for medical products must be approved by the Swedish Medical Products Agency.
+The Swedish Act Biobanks in Medical Care (SFS 2002:297) allows human biological specimens that have been collected and/or stored for healthcare purposes to be used in research and clinical trials if the patient/donor have given consent.
+To start a sample collection or gain access to existing biobank samples, an agreement with a biobank and an approval by a Swedish Ethics Review Board is required.
+Clinical trials for medical products must also be approved by the Swedish Medical Products Agency.

 On the righthand side you will find documents available in English on how to access biobanks samples, application forms and instructions for completing an application.

 Administrative and operative support